Billing Costs to Customers

 Tracking Class, Department, and Location for Billable Costs

-If you track class and department on the line-item level, when you invoice a customer for billable costs, the classifications (class, department, and location) from the bill are maintained on the billable subtabs of the invoice regardless of the classifications set in the header of the invoice.
+If you track class and department on the line-item level, the bill's classifications (class, department, and location) are maintained on the billable subtabs, regardless of the invoice header settings.

-You can modify the classifications on the billable subtabs of the invoice.
+You can change the classifications on the billable subtabs of the invoice.

-If you group class, department, and location on invoices, the classifications on the billable subtabs are taken from the invoice header.
+If you group class, department, and location on invoices, the billable subtabs will use the classifications from the invoice header.